 Throughout the year, FLEX provides service opportunities for members including visiting the local retirement homes, participating in Shackathon for Habitat for Humanity, bake sales, volunteering at the Brazos Valley Foodbank, and more.
 Members are encouraged to develop and practice leadership through their zone, hearing from guest speakers, team building activities during general meetings, and seeking opportunities outside of FLEX.
 Additionally, the Leadership Development Zone organizes a Leadership Conference each year.

 Zones are where work gets done.
 Freshmen are divided into five zones: Leadership Development, Service, Social, Fundraising, and Public Relations.
 Each zone is led by three Zone Leaders.
-Zones help develop leadership skills.
+Zones help develop leadership skills and allow for mentorship and bonding.
 Freshmen are in charge of coming up with and planning events throughout the year.
-Each zone meets once a week.
+Each zone meets once a week after the general meeting.